It’s a new year and that means a whole new host of books to read. And 2018 has no shortage of amazing new books that I can’t wait to get my hands on!

 I’m eager to see how Kwon intertwines terrorism, love, loss, and faith into this much-anticipated story. #ownvoices

-Suicide Club by Rachel Heng (@rachelhengqp)- July 2018
+Suicide Club: A Novel About Living by Rachel Heng (@rachelhengqp) – July 2018

 Heng’s debut futuristic novel has been described as glittering.
 Kristen Iskandrian, author of Motherest, said “Suicide Club bends genre with grace and artistry, delivering us to the outermost reaches of what’s familiar and affirming what dares to still exist there: family, friendship, and forgiveness.
 With superb writing, Rachel Heng has crafted a world inside of a world gone mad, one where love faces its most difficult test.
 This is an exciting, bold, inventive novel.”